Updated: February 5, 2026

 Determine risks specific to your Texas business

-Assess your business's unique exposures including Texas-specific hazards like coastal hurricanes, Houston-area flooding, and workplace injuries (Texas had 210,000 non-fatal injuries in 2020).
-Consider whether customers visit your location, if you have employees, store customer data, own vehicles, or provide professional advice since each creates distinct liability risks requiring different coverage.
+Assess your business's exposures including Texas-specific hazards like coastal hurricanes, Houston-area flooding and workplace injuries (Texas had 210,000 non-fatal injuries in 2020).
+Consider customer foot traffic, employee count, data storage, vehicle ownership and professional services.
+Each creates liability risks requiring different coverage.

 2. 2